 - Reminding everyone about the importance of thinking before you speak.

 - “What do you think the Lord would do in this situation?”

 - Hitting the gas pedal and flooring it when annoyed.

 These were all things I’d roll my eyes at, or completely ignore, or give a purposefully rebellious response.
 But now – I’m doing the same thing.
 Behind every one of those sentences are life lessons that were subconsciously molding me to be a halfway-respectable person as an adult.
 Or, they’re just hilarious mom-tendencies that are inevitable no matter what.

 3. My physical features are morphing into hers.

-I used to be kind of mean to my mom about how she looked and even acted prideful of how I looked in comparison to her.
+I used to be kind of mean to my mom about how she looked and even acted prideful in how I looked compared to her.
 I never thought my boobs would lose their perk from breastfeeding, or that I’d develop crow’s feet around my eyes, or that I’d start losing muscle tone in my legs, or that I’d have “crêpey” skin around my belly from having babies, or that I’d need a motherload of facial moisturizer just to keep it from drying out.
 Yet – all of those things that she experienced when I was younger, I’m experiencing now.
 My body is now my mom’s.
 But instead of being upset about this aging process, I’m just simply feeling guilty about how I treated her for it back then.
 I look at myself sometimes and even tear up, thinking that even in the imperfections, my mom was (and is) still so freaking beautiful.

 4. Our fashion sense is now identical.